 - 1.3.1 The EIRENE Functional Requirements Specification defines a set of requirements which a railway radio system should comply with, in order to facilitate international interoperability between national railways and manufacturing economies of scale.
 This specification therefore defines the functional requirements, to ensure that core railway functionality is provided. - 1.3.2 The specification distinguishes between the requirements affecting a railway's network infrastructure, onto which mobiles will roam, and the requirements concerning mobiles which will be used in any EIRENE-compliant network. - 1.3.3 The statements made in the specification are assigned to one of three categories: - Mandatory (indicated by '(M)' at the end of the paragraph).
-It is mandatory that each railway meets these specifications on lines where interoperability is required. - Optional (indicated by '(O)' at the end of the paragraph).
-Whilst not being mandatory for interoperability, when the option is selected, the method defined in the SRS and FRS by which such features are implemented becomes mandatory, both to provide a consistent service and to present a recognised and agreed standard to manufacturers in order to obtain economies of scale in development and manufacture. - Information (indicated by '(I)' at the end of the paragraph).
-These are statements intended to provide explanatory notes.
+It is mandatory that each railway meets these specifications on lines where interoperability is required.
+The mandatory requirements define the full set of interoperability requirements for EIRENE systems. - Optional (indicated by '(O)' at the end of the paragraph).
+Optional requirements are not mandatory for interoperability and, as such, the selection (or non-selection) of a set of optional requirements on a national basis shall not be used as a precondition for the certification and the acceptance of roaming mobile equipment on GSM-R networks.
+When an option is selected, the method defined in the SRS and FRS by which such features are implemented becomes mandatory, both to provide a consistent service and to present a recognised and agreed standard to manufacturers in order to obtain economies of scale in development and manufacture. - Information (indicated by '(I)' at the end of the paragraph).
+These are statements intended to provide explanatory notes. - Note: NA is used to indicate that a particular service is not applicable and will therefore not need to be provided.